cntm-dev/connectome-main/README.md

  - SM3withSM2
  - SHA512withEdDSA

-## Server Deployment
+## Server deployment

-To run cntmology successfully,  nodes can be deployed by the following two way:
+To run cntmology successfully,  nodes can be deployed by two ways:

 - Single-host deployment
 - Multi-hosts deployment
-  - Deploy nodes on public test network
+  - Deploy nodes on the public test network

 ### Single-host deployment configuration

 Create a directory on the host and store the following files in the directory:

 - Default configuration file `config.json`
-- node program`cntmology`
+- Node program `cntmology`
-- node ccntmrol program`nodectl`
+- Node ccntmrol program `nodectl`
-- wallet file`wallet.dat`, copy the ccntments of the configuration file config-solo.config in the root directory to config.json and start the node.
+- Wallet file`wallet.dat`, copy the ccntments of the configuration file config-solo.config in the root directory to config.json and start the node.

-Here's a example of Single-host configuration:
+Here's a example of single-host configuration:

-- directory structure `
+- Directory structure
 ```shell
 $ tree
 └── cntmology